-All demographic data was obtained from Esri in June 2022.
+All demographic data was obtained from Esri in August 2024.
 Esri specializes in delivering the world's most powerful mapping and spatial analytics software available.

-2.4 Population
+2.3.1 Population

-Cicero has grown by 23% since the 2010 Census and currently has 5,513 residents.
-Projecting ahead, it is estimated Cicero will grow faster and will add another 26% to its population in the next five years.
+Cicero has grown by 13% since the 2010 Census and currently has 5,413 residents.
+Projecting ahead, it is estimated Cicero will add another 4% to its population in the next five years.